Str1kez/SportiqEventService/README.md

 ## Microservice

 Microservice uses message query to interact with the subscription microservice. \
-It uses RabbitMQ with persistent delivery mode to maintain delivering and handling guarantee.
+It uses RabbitMQ with persistent delivery mode to maintain delivering and handling guarantee. \
+[Events database automatization](https://github.com/Str1kez/SportiqEventAutomatization) is used to update event statuses and mark events as deleted.

 ### Startup